CS

 Price Breakdown

 Once you factor in stamp duty, registration, CTP insurance, and dealer delivery, expect to add roughly 8-12% on top of the RRP depending on your state.
-Estimated driveaway prices sit around $46,900 for the Honda CR-V and $50,872 for the Toyota RAV4.
+That puts estimated driveaway prices in the ballpark of $40,700 and $31,339 respectively.

 Over 5 years, the running costs are nearly identical since both have similar efficiency.